r5valkyrie/docs/docs/entities-spawning-objects.md

 The entity class (CBaseEntity) is defined in the engine code and it has multiple subclasses (CPlayer, CWeaponX, etc.)

-All models belong to an entity type.
-Models cannot be spawned "on their own", without being attached to an entity.
+All models NECESSARILY belong to an instance of an entity type.
+Models cannot be spawned "on their own", without being attached / assigned to an entity.

 Many entities are inherited from Valve's Source Engine, as ReSource (Respawn Source Engine) is a fork of the Portal 2 Branch of the Source Engine.